Gustav Fechner’s pendulum for physiological time measurement in research with psychological test persons

 Validating Quantitative Constructs before Construct Validation: The Case of Early Psychophysics

 Measurement is crucial to a wide variety of epistemic activities in the psychological and biomedical sciences as well as in everyday clinical practice.
 Yet, several attributes—such as pain or anxiety—are generally viewed as resistant to quantification via measurement of some physical proxy.
 Since these attributes are unobservable, they are referred to as hypothetical or theoretical constructs, useful in the light of our available theories of those constructs.
 Construct validation is the practice of testing whether these constructs are adequately capturing the attributes of interest and their quantitative structure.
-This project focuses on how construct validation practices were implemented in the psychological sciences before the scientific literature started explicitly discussing construct validation in the 1950s.
+This project focused on how construct validation practices were implemented in the psychological sciences before the scientific literature started explicitly discussing construct validation in the 1950s.